chstaerk/AdaSub/README.md

 `AdaSub(...)`

 can be used in order to run the AdaSub algorithm.
-For instructions, please see the beginning of the file "AdaSub_main_functions.R" (with description of input and output format).
+For instructions, please see the beginning of the file "AdaSub_main_functions.R" (with description of input and output format); for an illustrative application of AdaSub, see the file "Illustrative_Example.R".